Grenewold History, Family Crest & Coats of Arms

 Early Notables of the Grenewold family (pre 1700)

-More information is included under the topic Early Grenewold Notables in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) are included under the topic Early Grenewold Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grenewold family

 Some of the first settlers of this family name or some of its variants were: Nathaniel Greenwood who settled in Boston, Massachusetts in the year 1654.
 He had arrived in the New World on the "Increase" the previous year.
 Samuel Greenwood also arrived in Boston in the year 1670.
 Both families had come from the English county of Norfolk, just south of Yorkshire.
 John Greenwood was banished to Barbados in 1679.

 Related Stories +